DStrelak/atopvis/README.md

 ```

 # Interactive plot
-In addition to standard Matplotlib interactive features (zoom, pan), three most demanding processes (in terms of CPU, Disk and Memory) are show on left click.
-Ctrl+left click opens atop in interactive mode at specific time.
+In addition to standard Matplotlib interactive features (zoom, pan), the three most demanding processes (in terms of CPU, Disk, and Memory) are shown on the left click.
+Ctrl+left click opens atop in interactive mode at a specific time.

 # Images
 ![Screenshot from 2020-12-21 15-08-29](https://user-images.githubusercontent.com/28389367/102786364-add1c900-439f-11eb-8b0f-89754ddcf511.png)